MythicAgents/hercules/documentation-payload/hercules/c2_profiles/HTTP.md

 +++

 ## Summary

-The `hercules` agent uses a series of `POST` web requests to send responses for tasking and a series of `GET` requests to get tasking from the Mythic server.
+The `poseidon` agent uses HTTP POST messages for getting tasking and sending responses.
+The GET Query parameter is not used.
+This is done as an optimization step so that even when checking for tasking, we can pass along messages from linked agents or SOCKS data.

 ### Profile Option Deviations

-#### Callback Host
-The URL for the redirector or Mythic server.
-This must include the protocol to use (e.g. `http://` or `https://`).